openharmony/docs/en/application-dev/reference/apis/js-apis-data-distributedobject.md

 > **NOTE**
 >
 > This API is supported since API version 8 and deprecated since API version 9.
-You are advised to use **distributedObject.create**.
+You are advised to use [distributedObject.create](#distributedobjectcreate9).

 **System capability**: SystemCapability.DistributedDataManager.DataObject.DistributedObject